 Mental, physical and social health, are vital strands of life.
 These are closely interwoven and deeply interdependent.
 So mental disorders affect people of all countries and societies, individuals at all ages, women and men, the rich and the poor, from urban and rural environments.

 Especially, Depression is more likely following particular classes of experience – those involving conflict, disruption, losses and experiences of humiliation or entrapment.
 Many people living amidst the rages of conflict suffer from post-traumatic stress disorder.

 Today, we shall try to find out the depression in the people of Kashmir where the people had to face a long term insurgency.

 Depression in the Population of Kashmir:

-To determine the characteristics of depression in the population in Kashmir where a low-intensity-conflict has been going on for the last two decades.
+To determine the characteristics of depression in the population in Kashmir, we have to find out the socio-economical, political and demographics problems.
+We know that a low-intensity-conflict has been going on for the last two decades.

 Survey On Depression :

 The non-combatant civilian population was surveyed.
 The Centre for Epidemiological Studies Depression (CES-D) Scale was used to measure symptoms of depression in community populations.

 The Horrible Results: Depression and Insurgency in Kashmir :